haridharanias/ICMR-Antimicrobial-Resistance-Surveillance-Network/README.md

 🦠 ICMR Antimicrobial Resistance Surveillance Dashboard

-📌 Project Overview
+📌 Project Overview:

 This project presents an interactive Power BI dashboard built using the ICMR Antimicrobial Resistance Surveillance Network (AMRSN) dataset.
 The dashboard provides insights into infection patterns, antimicrobial resistance surveillance, patient demographics, and healthcare-associated infections across healthcare facilities in India.

 The primary objective is to transform complex healthcare surveillance data into meaningful visual insights that can support researchers, clinicians, hospital administrators, and public health policymakers in monitoring infection trends and improving infection control strategies.

-🎯 Business Problem
+🎯 Business Problem:

 Antimicrobial Resistance (AMR) is a growing public health concern worldwide.
 Healthcare institutions generate large volumes of infection surveillance data that are difficult to analyze manually.